leouieda/egu2020/README.md

 the equivalent-source technique consists of a linear model (usually point sources) used to predict the observed field at arbitrary locations.
-Upward-continuation, interpolation, gradient calculations, leveling, and reduction-to-the-pole can be be done, even simultaneously, by using the model to make predictions (i.e., a forward modelling operation).
+Upward-continuation, interpolation, gradient calculations, leveling, and reduction-to-the-pole can be performed simultaneously by using the model to make predictions (i.e., forward modelling).
 The main challenges in applying equivalent-source processing in practice are the heavy computational load of fitting the model and its sensitivity to configuration parameters, mainly the source depth and regularization parameter.